berk76/plottercontroller/README.md

  * this should be working with any kind of DOS OS

 #### 3.1.5 MS Windows -> LPTx -> XY41xx
-This port is not tested well.
+This port is not supported yet.
 In some versions of Winows OS you need additional software (such as userport or porttalk22) for enabling direct access to LPTx ports.
 See following links: